smolijar/gitwiki-thesis/src/design/rest.md

-# REST API
+# RESTful API

-In this section I shall document crucial parts of the REST API of BE application.
+In this section I shall document crucial parts of the RESTful API of BE application.

 For type definition I use Flow type alias[@flow:alias] syntax.
 For some objects types are reused, common _entity_ types are described in listing \ref{lst:design:types}.